boatmeme/grails-random/README.md

 ## Description

-This Grail plugin wraps the high-performance, statistically sound [Uncommons Maths Pseudo-Random Number Generators](http://maths.uncommons.org/) in convenient, easy-to-use services and taglibs.
+This Grails plugin wraps the high-performance, statistically sound [Uncommons Maths Pseudo-Random Number Generators](http://maths.uncommons.org/) in convenient, easy-to-use services and taglibs.

 ## Why would I use this?